dupr/duprkit/README.md

 Training data is simply a bunch of plaintext licenses.
 Copy the license content to data/XXX and train the model.
 Then the model will recognize the XXX license.

+2. it's accuracy is low on some special cases.

+Currently the result is produced by the pure algorithm, and there is no any engineering tweaks.
+Accuracy in special cases could be further improved with those tweaks.

+3. I want to compare xxx text files (or code) instead of license texts.

+Train with your custom text and predict any plain text with the model.